The Round House (novel): Themes

 Joe Coutts, who is the narrator of The Round House, is an adolescent teenager when the events of the novel take place.
 Joe is unaware of sexual violence and laws that prohibit tribal citizens from seeking justice.
-Julie Tharp explains how his mother's rape puts Joe in a difficult situation, as he is beginning to view women such as Sonja as sexual objects, but bares witness to his mother's misery from the hands of male sexual aggression.
+Julie Tharp explains how his mother's rape puts Joe in a difficult situation, as he is beginning to view women such as Sonja as sexual objects, but bears witness to his mother's misery from the hands of male sexual aggression.
 Joe is surrounded by male role models who exhibit different forms of masculinity, with some exhibiting sexual abuse towards women and others exemplifying leadership and restraint such as his father, Bazil.
 When Joe blackmails Sonja, she confronts Joe claiming he is no better than the other men she deals with.
 Joe rejected Whitey's abusive treatment of Sonja when he quit his gas station job, and as Tharp outlines, this incident forces Joe to consider a toxic cycle of misogyny.
 Joe's masculinity also comes into effect when he plans to kill Linden by preparing his plan of drawing him out on the golf course and murdering him for abusing his mother.